orkes-io/orkes-conductor-client/docs/worker/README.md

 # Writing Workers

-A Workflow task represents a unit of business logic that achieves a specific goal, such as checking inventory, initiating payment transfer, etc. Worker implements a task in the workflow.
-(Note: Often, worker and task are used interchangeably in various blogs, docs, etc.)
+A Workflow task represents a unit of business logic that achieves a specific goal, such as checking inventory, initiating payment transfer, etc. A worker implements a task in the workflow.

 ## Content